rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-1553f60dc3e7e43a-scrips-not-available-for-trading-in-t0-rolling-settlement-cycle-on-december-2220.md

 - PNB
 - UNIONBANK
 tags:
+- equity
+- settlement-calendar
-- t+0-settlement
+- t0-settlement
 - trading-restrictions
-- settlement-cycle
-- equity-segment
 title: Scrips Not Available for T+0 Trading on December 22 and 26, 2025
 ---